thingsboard/learning-materials/Lesson4.md

 # Introduction
-These are the learning materials for the **third practical video** of the **CE educational course**.
+These are the learning materials for the **fourth practical video** of the **CE educational course**.
 During this lesson, you'll learn how to:
 - Add **images** and **device coordinates** as attributes.
 - Visualize **devices location** on the **Office plan image widget**.
 - Set **custom icons** as **image markers**.